umstek/fastmcp-boilerplate/README.md

 In the case of this boilerplate, we only test the implementation of the `add` tool.

+This boilerplate also includes an example of a resource and a prompt.

+- **Resource**: An application log file at `file:///logs/app.log`.
+- **Prompt**: A `git-commit` prompt that generates a commit message based on a provided diff.

 ### Linting and Formatting

 Having a good linting and formatting setup reduces the friction for other developers to contribute to your project.